DaniLatin/whisper4aegisub/README.md

 ### Privacy-focused transcription
 All transcription runs locally on your machine.

-- No audio is uploaded
+- No audio or video is uploaded
 - No third-party servers
 - Your content stays 100% private